raulvasile04/finance-buddy/README.md

 Users can set an initial balance and add transactions with a description, type, amount, and date.
 Transactions are automatically grouped by month, and the UI updates dynamically to reflect the current financial state.
+A user can also use a prefered currency .
+There are 4 options , USD , EUR , GBP , RON.
 They can also delete a transaction if it's not needed anymore

 ## ⚙️How to Run